Laurenhut/VR-force-glove/README.md

 Running the software
 ---
-1. assemble the circuit shown in diagram 1
+1. assemble the circuit shown in the circuit folder
 2. upload the " bluetooth_with_imu" sketch to the Arduino nano and open the serial monitor
 3. follow the steps for calibration
   - note: the bottom number should be smaller than the top number.
 If these values are reversed check your potentiometor